Scavenge-UW/Scavenge/backend/README.md

 The `models` folder includes all of the functions that are called by the `controllers` folder.
 Each function in this folder is simply a query.
 They will use prepared statements to prevent SQL injections.

+Run BE tests: "npm run test" (server needs to be off as well).

 Template for a function in the models
 ```
 exports.deleteFood = (req, res) => {